Samsung Galaxy Watch Active 2(opens in new tab)

-If you weren't too worried about the health and fitness features to begin with, you might be better off with the more traditional smartwatch experience that the Galaxy Watch offers.
+If you aren't too worried about the health and fitness feature, you might be better off with the more traditional smartwatch experience that the Galaxy Watch offers.
 While this wearable can also provide you with plenty of health and fitness metrics—it's simply not the primary focus of the device.
-If your main priorities include LTE connectivity, GPS, Samsung Pay, music storage, and notification support in the form of a style-driven smartwatch, the Galaxy Watch will win you over.
+If your main priorities include LTE connectivity, GPS, Samsung Pay, music storage, app support, and notification support in the form of a style-driven smartwatch, the Galaxy Watch will win you over.

 Modern fitness smartwatch